julianvasa/bootiful-blog/README.md

  - Pagination
  - User Login / Registration

-The blog has a homepage which displays recent (paginated) recipes.
+The blog has a homepage which displays recent (paginated) recipes.<br>
-The recipes are grouped by categories
+The recipes are grouped by categories.
 There is a sidebar which shows some recent posts, the categories, a kind of tag cloud, a search.